WEATHER REPORT AND SUMMARY:

 Mean Time, 3:00 p.m.
 Central Daylight-Saving Time.
 The maximum

 and minimum temperatures represent the observations during the preceding fourteen hours, and precipitation during the preceding twenty hours.
 The observations are made at NWS/419207, Tyler, Texas City Office, 95.3W/32.3N, 158M).

 (The report is for the twenty hours ending at 2000 Greenwich Mean Time, 3:00 p.m.
 Central Daylight-Saving Time.
 The maximum and minimum temperatures represent observations during the preceding fourteen hours, while the precipitation represents observations during the preceding twenty hours.
 The observations are made at WMO/722470, Longview, Texas–East Texas Regional Airport, [94.7W/32.4N, 107M]

 PUBLIC FORECAST EXPLANATION

-At 4 p.m. today, skies are cloudy with patches of light rain.
+At 2 p.m. today, skies are partly cloudy outside thunderstorms.
 Temperatures are running

 CODED CITIES FORECAST–TYR